Online Courses in MA in Education

-EDLA 611 Adolescent/Young Adult Literature (3 SH) ONLINE J. Eric Bishop
+EDLA 611 Adolescent/Young Adult Literature (3 SH, online)

 Concentrates on literature written for and by adolescent/young adult readers while relying on works typically classified as young adult literature as well as literary “classics” found within the curriculum for middle, junior and senior high classrooms.
 Employs reader-response theory.
-June 9-August 11 online; $40 technology fee will apply
+June 7-August 2; $50 technology fee

 How do I register for online courses?

 Pre-register by completing a Registration form.
 You will be put on the class roster(s).
 Full payment is due upon receipt of your statement.

 The tuition rate for the Master of Arts in Education Program and the Graduate in Education Non-degree Program is $425.00 per semester hour unless otherwise noted.* A $40 technology fee may also be charged to your account each term classes are taken.
 Institutes and special courses contracted with school divisions may vary in tuition rate.